Makoto Nagano: Retirement

 Leading up to the 32nd competition in 2016, Nagano formally announced his retirement from Sasuke, with his "last run" making up a significant portion of the broadcast and promotional material for the tournament.
 This involved several gifts from fans and fellow competitors alike, including a "finish" button normally found at the end of the courses.
 Additionally, a special retirement ceremony was held following his run, concluding with his friends and fellow competitors throwing him into a water pit, mirroring his total victory celebrations in Sasuke 17.

 By the time he retired in July 2017, he had competed in 26 versions of Sasuke.
 As of 2020, he holds the record for reaching the final stage a total of five times.

 After retirement, Nagano became a consultant and analyst for the program, appearing on the sidelines in every tournament since.
 In late 2020, it was announced that he was coming out of retirement to compete in the 38th tournament, his first Sasuke competition in four years.

+Sasuke World Cup 2024

+In 2024, He was selected to competed in Sasuke World Cup 2024 as Team Japan Legend as Captain team alongside Shingo Yamamoto, Katsumi Yamada (Sasuke All stars), Kane Kosugi, and one female in this team from Kunoichi or Women Ninja Warrior is Yuko Mizuno.